seanelvidge/seanelvidge.github.io/_posts/2026-06-17-Space_Weather_Sonification.md

 ## Tempo, dynamics and accents

 The score also has some performance notes in it.
-Whilst the overall tempo of the piece remains constant throughout, average note length is (slightly) determined by solar activity, Hp30, Dst, and Kp can all push the tempo upward (having an impact of making the piece feel like the speed is changing, but only really ranges from about 60 to 120 bpm so remains playable (at least to my limits!).
+Whilst the overall tempo of the piece remains constant throughout, average note length is (slightly) determined by solar activity, Hp30, Dst, and Kp can all push the tempo upward (having an impact of making the piece feel like the speed is changing, but remaining playable (at least to my limits!)).

 We also use four dynamic levels: p, mp, mf and f.
 This allows for clear changes in intensity without going over the top.
 Accents appear when the normalised activity is high enough.
 Staccato is added to the shortest right-hand notes.
 During intense storm intervals, the music becomes not just higher or faster, but sharper and more articulated.